-Sustainability is an integral part of our company's strategy and operations.
-We are committed to helping meet the world's growing energy needs in a safe, environmentally responsible, socially sensitive and profitable way.
+Hess is committed to helping meet the world's growing energy needs in a safe, environmentally responsible, socially sensitive and profitable way.
+Our purpose is to be the world's most trusted energy partner and sustainability is fundamental to our long-term strategy.
 We believe our focus on sustainability creates value for our stockholders and helps position us to continuously improve business performance.
 Our strategy focuses our efforts on the areas most significant to our business, including health and safety, climate change, community and stakeholder engagement, human rights, and transparency.